En3rGy/14100_Hue/README.md

 ## Other

-- Calculation on start: Nein
+- Calculation on start: No
-- Module is remanent: nein
+- Module is remanent: No
 - Internal number: 14100
 - Category: Datenaustausch